temporalio/documentation/docs/clusters/how-to-set-up-codec-server.md

 - Send and receive Payloads protobuf as JSON.
 - Check only the final part of the incoming URL to determine whether the request is for /encode or /decode.

-Each platform has a different approach to setting up the endpoints for the Codec Server.
-Follow these steps to get a Codec Server running on your preferred platform.

 :::note
 A Temporal Cluster should already be in operation before starting the Codec Server.
 :::